Julie Jenkins serves as Trinity Associate Director of Athletics, Senior Woman Administrator, and Head Volleyball Coach.

 She was voted the AVCA Division III Coach of the Year in 1999, after leading the Tigers to the NCAA Championship match.
 Coach Jenkins has also been selected as the AVCA South Region Coach of the Year seven times.

 In addition to advancing to the NCAA Championship, the Tigers earned a #3 ranking in 2002 and have made five trips to the quarterfinals, including 2009.
-Trinity has advanced to the NCAA Sweet 16 on 12 occasions.
+Trinity has advanced to the NCAA Sweet 16 on 12 occasions, including two in a row in 2013 and 2014.

 A native of Owego, New York, Coach Jenkins earned the Bachelor of Arts degree in physical education from the College of William and Mary (VA) in 1981.
 A gifted student-athlete, Coach Jenkins competed in volleyball and tennis while playing for the Tribe, a Division I program.
 She received a Master of Science degree in education from James Madison (VA) University.